PerfectlySoft/PerfectDocs/guide/MongoDB-BSON.md

 let bsonEmpty = BSON()
 ```

 Specifying a bytes parameter creates a new BSON doc structure using the data provided.
-The bytes array contains a serialized bson document.
+The bytes array contains a serialized BSON document.

 ``` swift
 let bsonBytes = BSON(bytes: [UInt8])
 ```

-With a json parameter, a new BSON document will be created from the JSON structure provided.
+With a JSON parameter, a new BSON document will be created from the JSON structure provided.

 ``` swift
 let bsonJSON = BSON(json: String)